Centipedes and millipedes are generally beneficial creatures.

 Centipedes and millipedes are close relatives of insects, but they are not insects.
 Centipedes belong to the class Chlopoda, not Insecta; millipedes belong to the class Diplopoda, not Insecta.

 Centipedes look like segmented 1-inch worms with 30 or more legs.
-They are brown, flattened, have a distinct head, and one pair of jointed legs per segment.
+They are brown, flattened, and have a distinct head, and one pair of jointed legs per segment.
 They hide during the day under garden debris and are active and feed at night.

 Millipedes are up to 2 inches long.
 They have hard-shelled, cylindrical, and segmented bodies with two pairs of short legs per segment.
 Millipedes can have up to 400 legs (not 1,000 as their name implies).
 They are often found coiled in the soil during the day and are active at night.